gjoncas/gjoncas.github.io/posts/2022-02-12-fixpoint-semantics-and-semiotics.markdown

 Strachey and Scott were looking for mathematical semantics for programming languages.
 However, Scott noticed that this question was overshadowed by a more complicated and until then largely unsolved problem, namely, efficient models of λ-calculus ([6,7]).
-The models that Scott found have a peculiar analogy to real analysis; indeed, they contain rational and transcendent elements ([8]).
+The models that Scott found have a peculiar analogy to real analysis; indeed, they contain rational and transcendental elements ([8]).
 Scott built a new type of information theory into his semantics ([8,9]).

 Programs can be viewed as imperative clauses or texts, since they are commands to entities.
 We pick out a subclass from these texts, namely programs, which in turn process texts.
 From a semantics of text processing we then try to proceed to a Peirce/Bense/Scottian semiotics of text processing.
 As a follow-up, we list a few epistemological questions.